Hōonkō

 A typical service for Hoonko will consist of reciting Shinran's hymn, the Shoshinge, and a reading from the life of Shinran.
 Followers will sometimes observe a strict diet that day, preferring to eat shōjin ryōri or "Buddhist cuisine", though this is entirely optional.
 Temple services will often serve Buddhist cuisine after service, including vegetarian ozōni, adzuki, and mochi.

 History

 In the first decade after the death of Shinran, his grave in the eastern hills of Kyoto known as Otani (now Higashiyama-ku) was marked by a simple stone monument with the six kanji of the nenbutsu.
 At the initiative of Kakushinni, the ashes were moved in 1272.
 The new location in Otani was further west, near the original grave of Hōnen, and a small hexagonal chapel was built on land donated by Kakushinni that had belonged to her deceased husband.
+Yearly ceremonies were celebrated by Shin followers from the beginning of this mausoleum.
+Shinran's great grandson Kakunyo was instrumental in establishing the Hōonkō rituals.